About My Musical Language (an imaginary Q & A)

 Q: What about rhythm and meter in your music?

 A: Usually, I strive for the same kind of fluidity in rhythm and meter as I do in my harmonic style.
-So I usually compose without time signatures and bar-lines, marking them in later.
+So I often compose without time signatures and bar-lines, marking them in later.

 Q: And what about melody?